 The Registrar Working Group is reviewing the criteria from ICANN org that will be used to determine whether any solution exists in the marketplace that is technically and commercially viable.
 The working group is expected to respond by 31 July 2018.

-Based on this analysis, the subgroup identified the following Problems/Issues: <INSERT HERE, IF ANY, OR STATE NO PROBLEM IDENTIFIED>
+Based on this analysis, the subgroup identified the following Problems/Issues: No new issues identified at this time.
+The community is continuing to work on resolving any outstanding issues.

 To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): A recommendation may not be appropriate at this time.